koglin/PyDataSource/doc/source/xarray.rst

     In [9]: evt.DscCsPad.add.projection('calib', axis='r')

 Now load the first 10 events into an xarray Dataset.
+The max_size keyword sets the maximum array size to be saved.
+By default max_size=10001, which is about the size of data in the 'smd' Daq small data files that is most quickly retrieved from file.
+By setting this to a large number (1e9), even large CSpad images are loaded.

 .. sourcecode:: ipython